Having the best small kitchen appliances makes cooking easier and more fun. Check out my list of the must-have electric equipment for home cooks!

-I’ve been breaking this recommendation series into different post categories to keep the lists from becoming overwhelming.
+This recommendation series is broken into different post categories to keep the lists from becoming overwhelming.
 I have not include bakeware, cookware or kitchen tools, which you can find in my other roundups!

 - The Best Bakeware Every Home Cook Should Own